 Monitoring of storage capacity and managing any reorganisations or increases required in capacity.

 Cyber Security

+Active security monitoring services (e.g. SOC or SIEM) are not a mandatory requirement of this RFT; the controls listed below represent the required baseline.
+Tenderers may propose SOC/SIEM services as an optional enhancement under Section 1.11 (Optional/Drawdown Services) with associated pricing included in the Optional/Drawdown Services section of the Pricing Schedule (Appendix 2).

 Implementation and monitoring of security controls aligned to Cyber Essentials and ISO/NIST principles, covering all devices, systems and user accounts.